raviwu/mavenTest/README.md

 - test: only available for the test compilation and execution phase
 - system: similar to provided, you specify a path to the jar on your file system (rarely use)
 - import: related to dependencyManagement

+## Repository

+### Local repository

+Local repo is where maven stores everything it downloads, default directory is `~/.m2`.
+It stores artifacts using the information that you provided for artifactId, groupId, and version.

+### Maven repositories

+Maven repositories is a http accessible location that user download files from.

+Default location is http://repo.maven.apache.org/maven2, most open source projects can be found here.

+Multiple repositories allowed in Maven setup.

+### Plugin repositories

+Identical to Dependency Repositories, but just deals with Plugins.
+Will only look for Plugins, by design usually a separate repository.